Contraz/demosys-py/docs/source/performance.rst

     How important performance is will of course depends on the project.
     Visualization for a scientific application doing some heavy calculations would probably not need to run at 60 fps.
+    It's also not illegal to not care about performance and just have fun.

 Probably the biggest enemy to performance in python is **memory allocation**.